-To further strengthen public participation in the budget process, Timor-Leste's Ministry of Finance should prioritize the following actions:
+Timor-Leste's Ministry of Finance has established public consultations during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:

-Timor-Leste's National Parliament has established hearings related to the approval of the annual budget, but should also prioritize the following actions:
+Timor-Leste's National Parliament has established submissions related to the approval of the annual budget, but should also prioritize the following actions:

 Timor-Leste's Court of Appeals should prioritize the following actions to improve public participation in the budget process:

 The OBS examines the role that legislatures and supreme audit institutions (SAIs) play in the budget process and the extent to which they provide oversight; each country is scored on a scale from 0 to 100 based on 18 equally weighted indicators.
 In addition, the survey collects supplementary information on independent fiscal institutions (see Box).

 The legislature and supreme audit institution in Timor-Leste, together, provide limited oversight during the budget process, with a composite oversight score of 56 (out of 100).
 Taken individually, the extent of each institution’s oversight is shown below:

 Timor-Leste's National Parliament provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized: